Bat Removal Port Richey

 Bat Exclusion

 The best method of bat removal is to close off the entry point they are using to get into your house.
-This process is called exclusion.
-This is accomplished by sealing any holes or openings larger than one inch.
-The most common entry points for bats include attics, chimneys, and roofs.
-After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
-Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.
+This is called exclusion.
+It is done by sealing all holes or openings that are bigger than an inch.
+Attics, chimneys, roofs are the most common entry points to bats.
+You can allow bats to exit your home but not return.
+Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 Removing Bats in the Attic